TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 ### Fast Calling

 The `CAL` instruction can also take an optional second operand: a value to pass to the subroutine.
-This is called **fast calling** or **fast passing**; the passed value gets stored in `rfp` and can be any one of a register, literal, label, or pointer.
+This is called **fast calling** or **fast passing**; the passed value gets stored in `rfp` and can be any one of a register, literal, address, or pointer.
 More info on the behaviour of the register itself and how it should be used can be found in its part of the registers section.
-Parameters are always 64-bit values, so when passing a label or a register, 8 bytes of memory will always be read.
+Parameters are always 64-bit values, so when passing a memory location, 8 bytes of memory will always be read.

 An example of subroutines utilising fast calling: